AnKrash/pictures-shop/README.md

 # Pictures-shop.

-Online art store (currently in development).
+Online art store (currently in development!).

 Based on Laravel and MySQL.
 .env file with mail and DB settings required.